Morningstar User Guide

 I've been a premium member of Morningstar for a long time, but even its free level of membership offers a wealth of information and tools that every investor should use.
 To help you make the most of what Morningstar has to offer, you'll find here a series of Morningstar User Guides.

 These guides will walk you through step-by-step how to use the tools and research at Morningstar.
-I'll be regularly adding to the series, so be sure to check back frequently for more updates, or just subscribe to the Dough Roller and get all the updates automatically.
-Or you can just bookmark this page.
+I’ll be regularly adding to the series, so be sure to check back frequently for more updates or you can just bookmark this page.

 Morningstar Basics

-If you're new to Morninstar, these guides will help you get your feet wet with all that Morningstar has to offer:
+If you’re new to Morningstar, these guides will help you get your feet wet with all that Morningstar has to offer:

 Morningstar Portfolio Manager